The Environmental Benefits of Remote Work

 Reduced Greenhouse Gas Emissions

 The biggest and most obvious advantage to telecommuting is not having an actual commute to work.
 For many, this mostly means big savings on time and money, but employees will also greatly reduce their carbon footprints.
-Global Workforce Analytics estimates that remote workers could reduce greenhouse gas emissions by 54 million tons every year, and that’s just if people worked out of the office for only half of the work week.

 Decreased Consumption of Fossil Fuels

 The US Energy Information Administration found that the country consumed 391.40 million gallons of gasoline daily in 2017.
 Employees who work remotely have the chance to reduce that number, especially if they live in a remote area or have a long distance to travel.
-Decreasing our fossil fuel usage is a key factor in keeping the environment safer and improving the climate situation.

 Employees can save money on gas, oil, and wear-and-tear on their vehicles — a necessity, considering that the financial experts at Fiscal Tiger claim millennials are expected to pay more than $8.8 trillion in climate change costs over the course of their lifetime (source).